-Wander down the side streets to discover Belgrade’s so called Bohemian district.
+Wander down the side streets to discover Skadarlija – The Old Bohemian Quarter of Belgrade.
 In this little historic quarter of the city, you will find a wonderful atmosphere of cafe’s, restaurants, street art and more.
 This is the place to head for a lazy lunch or relaxed dinner.

 Osijek is where the Danube meets the Drava river.
 It is due to this strategic location that Osijek, a large and once prosperous town suffered significantly during the Croatian War of Independence in the early 90’s.

 While the history of paprika cultivation and the quaint nature of the town itself is probably worth a visit, the real drawcard to this region is the spectacle at the Badok Puszta Horse Farm on the outskirts of town.

 Csikós or Hungarian Cowboys are the mounted horse herdsmen of the Puszta region of western Hungary.
 Famous the world over for their skill and fearlessness with horses.
 Horses are bred and carefully selected, along with talented horsemen to train in the traditional methods of herding and hunting.

-Since a bow was traditionally used, a horseman was required to let go of the reins with both hands, this required extraordinary equestrian skills to shoot on the move.
+Since a bow was traditionally used, a horseman was required to let go of the reins with both hands.
+Extraordinary equestrian skills were required to shoot on the move like this.
 The relationship between man and horse is a sight to behold, especially one man riding up to 10 galloping horses.

 It’s easy to fall in love with Budapest.
 Many do.
 After all, it is beautiful.
 The Pearl of the Danube or the Heart of Europe, whatever you want to call it, Budapest has become one of Europe’s top weekend getaway destinations for a reason.

 Split into two sides, Buda and Pest, the city has so much to explore.
 It is as easy for those with only a few days to get the most from this city as it is for the long term visitor.

-Enjoy some of the best cuisine Eastern Europe has to offer or wander through the Jewish quarter and visit some of the simple, yet very moving monuments such as the shoes on the banks of the Danube or head to the hills for a spectacular view of the city from above.
+Enjoy some of the best cuisines Eastern Europe has to offer or wander through the Jewish quarter and visit some of the simple, yet very moving monuments such as the shoes on the banks of the Danube or head to the hills for a spectacular view of the city from above.